May 24, 2018 Latest post:

 The lymph node dissection has resulted in decreased sensation in the back of the right arm and right armpit region - a very common result - and paired with tingling, numbness, stiffness, and weakness.
 Often, the nerves supplying sensation to the area are damaged during resection - this can either be a permanent or temporary situation.
 Elizabeth is working on managing the pain, and doing exercises to restore full mobility in her right shoulder.

 At this time, Elizabeth has no plans on pursuing breast reconstructive surgery. #noboobsnoproblem

-Elizabeth is staying strong and positive, and Bob is an AMAZING, supportive, caring partner.
-Throughout this experience, they have been hoping for the best, but mentally preparing for the worst.
+Elizabeth is staying strong and positive.
+Throughout this experience, she has been hoping for the best, but mentally preparing for the worst.
 Elizabeth is balancing work, life, and recovery.